 We need to know your immigration status.
 You must inform us once you have made your application and posted your documents.

 You are required to show us the Tier 4 application cover sheet and the post office receipt (showing that your documents have been posted).
-We will need to see original copies in person, so you should make a same day appointment to see the Home Office Compliance Team.
+We will need to see original copies in person, so you should request an appointment to see the Home Office Compliance Team.

-If you are still waiting for a decision on your application then in most instances you will still be able to continue with your course of study if you are able to show that your application was made on time.
+If you are still waiting for a decision on your application then in most instances you will still be able to continue with your course of study if you are able to show that your application was made on time, with the following documents:

 You will need to bring your documents in person to a member of the Home Office Compliance Team.
-We have appointments available on a first come first served basis between 09:00 and 17:00, Monday-Friday (excluding public holidays).
+You request an appointment in advance for a day and time that suits you, allowing you to fit this in around your course requirements.